mmrmaximuzz/uott/README.md

 ### Alternatives

-Let' compate `uott` with some alternatives:
+Let' compare `uott` with some alternatives:

 * *netcat/socat*.
 These programs are really good in debugging networks.
 However, the task of transferring UDP datagrams over TCP channel cannot be solved using